farice/Pokitdok-Mongo/README.md

 # Pokitdok-Mongo
-Extremely basic python code and instructions for making Poktidok API calls to dump JSON containing patient data to a MongoDB database.
+Basic python code and instructions for making Poktidok API calls to dump JSON containing patient data to a MongoDB database.

 Uploaded here for your reference and to potentially save 3-4 hours of your time, since this is a common task...